pablogila/RepoCleaner/README.md

 * `clean_directory_r()` will remove the files AND the empty directories.

-By default only files are deleted, BUT NOT empty directories; if you want to remove them too, you need to change the comment in the last lines of code, so comment `clean_directory()` and uncomment `clean_directory_r()`; vice-versa if you only want files but not empty folders to be removed.
+By default only files are deleted, BUT NOT empty directories; if you want to remove them too, you need to change the comment in the last lines of code, so comment `clean_directory()` and uncomment `clean_directory_r()`, or vice-versa if you only want files but not empty folders to be removed.